History in the World Courses

 HIST 23306 Europe, 1914–Present (T. Zahra) This lecture course will provide an introductory survey to European history in the twentieth century.
 It aims to provide a critical overview of political, economic, social, and cultural developments.
 Topics covered will include the rise of mass politics and the conflict between Bolshevism and fascism; the causes, experiences, and effects of the First and Second World Wars in Western and Eastern Europe; the transformation of Eastern Europe's multinational empires into nationalizing states; interwar democratization and economic crisis; ethnic cleansing and population displacement; decolonization and the Cold War; the challenges of postcolonial migration; transformations in society and economy, including changes in class and gender relations; new social and protest movements in the 1960s and 1970s; mass culture and consumption; the collapse of Communism; and European integration at the end of the twentieth century.

-CRES 24002/HIST 18302 Colonizations 2 This sequence meets the general education requirement in civilization studies.
+CRES 24002/HIST 18302 Colonizations 2 (K. Pomeranz) This sequence meets the general education requirement in civilization studies.
 This three-quarter sequence approaches the concept of civilization from an emphasis on cross-cultural and societal connection and exchange.
 We explore the dynamics of conquest, slavery, and colonialism and their reciprocal relationships with concepts such as resistance, freedom, and independence, with an eye toward understanding their interlocking role in the making of the modern world.
 The theme of the second section considers modern European and Japanese colonialism in Asia and the Pacific.

 HIST 24500 Reading Qing Documents (G. Alitto) This course introduces documentary Chinese of the Qing (1644–1912) and the Republican ((1912–1949) periods, with an emphasis upon critical use of these documents and the related historiography.
 Students read a wide variety of genres, including imperial edicts, secret memorials, local gazetteers, newspapers, funeral essays, as well as selections from the Qing "Veritable Records" (Qing Shilu) and the Draft History of the Qing Dynasty (Qing Shigao).
 We first translate the documents into English and then analyze them.